amomen9/SQLServer-DBA-Tools/README.md

 <dt>1. sp_restore_latest_backups</dt>
   <br/>
-	<dd> Effortlessly probe for backup files within a folder recursively and restore and restore the ones that you want to whatever point in time or to the latest log backup available, on an instance, either from scratch or to replace the existing one.</dd>
+	<dd> Effortlessly probe for backup files within a folder recursively and restore the ones that you want to whatever point in time or to the latest log backup available, on an instance, either from scratch or to replace the existing one.</dd>
 	<dd>
 	The idea for this script comes from my SQL Server professor P.Aghasadeghi (http://fad.ir/Teacher/Details/10).
 This stored procedure restores the latest backups from backup files accessible to the server.
 As the server is not the original producer of these backups,